Australian Solicitors’ Conduct Rules

 For the convenience of practitioners, a version of the ASCR has been prepared with an accompanying commentary.
 The Commentary is intended to provide additional information and guidance in understanding how particular Rules might apply in some situations.
 More detailed guidance and support for practitioners should always be sought from their respective state and territory law societies.

 The current Commentary responds to the ASCR that are currently in force.
-Law Council Directors have resolved that an expanded Commentary be developed for the revised ASCR, following the aforementioned reviews, once they are implemented in approximately July 2021.
+Law Council Directors have resolved that an expanded Commentary be developed for the revised ASCR, following the implementation of the aforementioned Reviews.

 The Commentary is not intended to be the sole source of information about the Rules – extensive information is available from the Law Council’s Constituent Bodies to assist in understanding the application of the ASCR to the variety of situations encountered in legal practice.